PacketX/GRISM-A-series-docs/docs/Element/run/macros/ptp_e2etc_transparent.md

 <h3>&lt;port&gt; Tag</h3>

 `<port>` tag described what physical ports to transparent PTP packets.
 Port number start with prefix `P` and port number can be formatted as range.
-Multiple  port separated by `, `.
+Multiple  ports separated by `, `.

 <h2>Example</h2>